didymo/OnkoDICOM/README.md

 # Onko
 OnkoDICOM was created for Radiation Oncologists to do research using the DICOM standard.
 OnkoDICOM uses many technologies, including: pydicom, dicompyler-core, Pyqt5, PIL, and matplotlib.
 OnkoDICOM is cross platform, open source and welcomes contributions from the wider community.

-OnkoDICOM was inspired by the [dicompyler project] (https://github.com/bastula/dicompyler)er.
+OnkoDICOM was inspired by the [dicompyler project](https://github.com/bastula/dicompyler).

 # Installation